 The smooth operation of the Central Credit Register relies on the full cooperation and sense of responsibility of the participating banks and other intermediaries, which, owing to the direct relationship they maintain with customers and the ensuing availability of the relevant documentation, are the only ones that can ensure the accuracy of the reported data.

-3. Analytical survey of interest rates
+3. Statistical survey on lending and deposit rates